 Regardless of the question, answers are sure to lie somewhere within the stacks of the New York Public Library.
 You’ll find the magnificent structure at 476 5th Avenue, where it watches over Bryant Park with Patience and Fortitude protecting the treasures within.
 It is where truth lives.

 And then there are those who simply want to spend some time wandering around the awe-inspiring space, enjoying the sites, sounds, and occasional oddity in the collection that includes more than 50 million items.
-Here’s are six reasons why it’s worth seeing during your New York City visit:
+Here’s are five reasons to visit the New York Public Library on your next trip to the Big Apple:

 The Stephen A. Schwarzman Building is structurally nothing short of brilliant.
 For more than a century, it has been the preeminent landmark among many in Midtown Manhattan.
 It took 16 years to build, and for decades following its construction it was the largest marble building in the United States.
 Today, it still boasts some of the most beautiful architecture in the city, with the Rose Main Reading Room’s 52-foot walls, grand arched windows, chandeliers, and gilded and painted ceiling.
 And that’s just one room…